JamesWoolfenden/ghat/README.md

 ## Extending

-Log an issue, a pr or send an email to jim.wolf @ duck.com.
+Log an issue, a pr or an email to jim.wolf @ duck.com.